tlahin/roger_skyline_1/README.md

 # Installing Virtual Machine

+  You have the freedom to install any linux OS you want!

-  I chose to install Debian since I used it in INIT previously.
+  ❗ I chose to install Debian since I used it in INIT previously.

-  First task was to set 8 GB of disk size to the VM and atleast one partition to be 4.2 GB
+  First task is to set 8 GB of disk size to the VM and atleast one partition to be 4.2 GB

   Easily configured during the graphical installation of Debian.
-  You're able to check the size of the partitions with a command: `sudo fdisk -l`.
+  It's possible to check the size of the partitions with a command: `sudo fdisk -l`.

 # New user and adding sudo rights

-  To create and new user use command:
+  To create a new user use command:

   `adduser username`.

-  then add sudo rights with a following command:
+  Add sudo rights with a following command:

   `usermod -aG sudo username`.